Supervision and Support of Foster Carers

 All approved foster carers will have an allocated, suitably qualified supervising social worker.
 The allocated supervising social worker is responsible for supervising and supporting carers, ensuring that they have the necessary guidance, support and direction to maintain a quality service, including safe caring practices.
 This will include an understanding that they must work within the National Minimum Standards for Fostering.
 The Fostering Regulations 2011 and the agency's policies, procedures and guidance.

-The supervising social worker must also ensure that the foster carers' training and development needs are identified, and that newly approved carers work towards meeting the Training, Support and Development Standards for Foster Carers.
+The supervising social worker must also ensure that the foster carers' training and development needs are identified, and that newly approved carers work towards completing the Training, Support and Development Standards for Foster Carers Workbook.
 They also have the responsibility to ensure foster carers are familiar and made aware of new policies and guidance.

 All foster carers will be provided with information each year about the training which they will be required to complete if they wish to increase their skills level under the Foster Carer Payment for Skills Scheme.
-However, it is the social worker of the child or children in the foster placement who holds responsibility for specific advice or support in relation to the child and his or her Care Plan, Placement Plan and Delegated Authority
+The child’s allocated social worker should be contacted for specific advice or support in relation to the child and their Care Plan, Placement Plan and Delegated Authority

 2. Planned Supervision Visits

 A supervision agreement should be set up and agreed between the foster carer and the supervising social worker from the time of the foster carer's approval or at the point there is there a new supervising social worker allocated.